Beyond universality in random matrix theory: Smallest singular values of by complex Gaussian matrices

 In the next paragraphs, we discuss the eight formulations introduced above.

-\subsubsection{Determinant: $\nu$ by $\nu$ determinant}
+\subsubsection{Determinant: \texorpdfstring{$\nu$}{$nu$} by \texorpdfstring{$\nu$}{$nu$} determinant}

-The quantities of primary use are the beautiful $\nu$ by $\nu$ determinant formulas for the distributions by Forrester and Hughes \cite{Forrester:1994} in terms of Bessel functions and Laguerre polynomials.
-The infinite formulas also appear in \cite[Equation (8.98)]{Forrester:2010}.
+The quantities of primary use are the beautiful $\nu$ by $\nu$ determinant formulas for the distributions by Forrester and Hughes \cite{Forrester1994} in terms of Bessel functions and Laguerre polynomials.
+The infinite formulas also appear in \cite{Forrester2010}, equation (8.98).
+Hereafter, $I_j$ denotes the modified Bessel functions and $L_j$ the Laguerre polynomials:

 Recall that $I_j(x)=I_{-j}(x)$.
-To facilitate reading of the relevant $\nu$ by $\nu$ determinants we provide expanded views:
+To facilitate reading of the relevant $\nu$ by $\nu$ determinants, we provide expanded views: